 Neuro-Oncology Department

-The Walton Centre Neuro-Oncology team provide a dedicated surgical oncology service for patients diagnosed with brain and central nervous system tumours.
+The Walton Centre Neuro-Oncology Team provides a dedicated brain tumour service for patients diagnosed with brain and central nervous system tumours.

-A multidisciplinary team including neurosurgeons, oncologists, clinical nurse specialists and the Palliative Care Team, specialise in treating all types of brain tumours.
+A multidisciplinary team including neurosurgeons, oncologists, clinical nurse specialists and allied health professionals specialise in treating all types of brain tumours.
 The team is passionate about improving outcomes for patients with brain tumours and their loved ones.

-The Neuro-Oncology service at The Walton Centre treats over 500 new patients per year treating all types of brain tumours, including:
+The brain tumour service at The Walton Centre treats over 500 new patients per year treating all types of brain tumours, including:

 - Gliomas